What is Floortime Therapy for Autism: Components, Processes, Examples

 What is Floortime Therapy?

 Floortime is also known as DIR Floortime Therapy, which stands for the Developmental, Individual Difference, Relationship-Based model of intervention.
 It is used by a variety of professionals, including teachers, parents, child psychologists, speech therapists, occupational therapists, and mental health professionals.
 Floortime is often used in conjunction with or instead of ABA (Applied Behavior Analysis) for individuals with autism spectrum disorder or other developmental disorders.
-In Floortime, the therapist or caregiver joins the child in their play or activity and builds a relationship by interacting with them.
-By following the child’s lead and entering their space, the adult can build on the child’s current skills.

 Core Components of Floortime Therapy